annayqho/TheCannon/docs/source/intro.rst

-1. The *Training Step*: *reference stars* are a subset of the survey for which labels are known with high fidelity, for calib reasons or otherwise.
-Using both the spectra and labels for these objects, *The Cannon* solves for a flexible model that describes how the flux in every pixel of any given continuum-normalized spectrum depends on labels.
+1. The *Training Step*: *reference stars* are a subset of the survey for which labels are known with high fidelity, for calibration reasons or otherwise.
+Using both the spectra and labels for these objects, *The Cannon* solves for a flexible model - called the *spectral model* - that describes how the flux in every pixel of any given continuum-normalized spectrum depends on labels.